FRONTAL FIBROSING ALOPECIA

 What is frontal fibrosing alopecia?

 Frontal fibrosing alopecia is a form of scarring hair loss affecting the hair margin on the front of the scalp.
 This happens due to inflammation and destruction of the hair follicles.
-There may also be hair loss around the ears and from the eyebrows.
-It most commonly occurs in women who have gone through menopause but can also occur in pre-menopausal women and, rarely, in men.
-It is thought to be a variant of another condition called lichen planopilaris.
+There may also be hair loss from the scalp near the ears and from the eyebrows.
+Sometimes hair loss can also occur from other parts of the body, but this is less common.
+FFA occurs mostly in white postmenopausal women but can occur in premenopausal women, men, and people of other ethnicities.
+Frontal fibrosing alopecia is thought to be a variant of another condition called lichen planopilaris.

 What causes frontal fibrosing alopecia?

 The cause of frontal fibrosing alopecia is unknown.
 We know that cells, called lymphocytes, that are part of the body’s immune system attack the hair follicles.
 It is not understood why it particularly affects the front of the scalp.
-It is thought that over activity of the body’s immune system and, possibly, hormones play a role.
+It is thought that genetics, overactivity of the body’s immune system and, possibly, hormones play a role.

 Is frontal fibrosing alopecia hereditary?